 Today we are going to share with you 10 of the best grain-free paleo chocolate chia seed cake recipes.
 They are all delicious and easy to make.

 Going grain-free is a great way to lose weight and eat healthier.
-It’s also an easy transition for people who have been eating grains all their lives that might have gradually developed a sensitivity to grains.
-This includes celiacs and those who are gluten intolerant.
+It’s also the best solution for people who have been eating grains all their lives that might have gradually developed a sensitivity to grains.
+This may include celiacs (coeliacs) and those who are gluten intolerant.

 So what do you do when you want something sweet?
 You could just go back to your old ways and bake some regular treats, but why not try making something better than that?

-Enter these amazing grain-free paleo.
+Enter these amazing grain-free paleo recipes.
 These tasty treats will satisfy your sweet tooth without any of the negative effects of traditional sweets.

 What Is Paleo?

 The paleo diet has been around for a long time, but only recently has it become popular again.
 Paleo dieters believe in eating foods as they were originally eaten: unprocessed, whole, real food.